 A watery sun broke through at the exact time we passed a patch of beeches.
 Lovely how the dappled light, carrying an almost unperceivable hint of warmth, lit up the trunks and the brown leaves.

 Leaving the patch behind, we were greeted by a flying ra ... sorry, wood pigeon, which literally walked towards us and started following us around.
-Maybe stalking is a more apt word, as she only left us when we cleared the forest, but anyway, she came close enough to pick some leaf litter from my gloves.
-A bit further down the path, a similar thing happened: we were approached by a little wood mouse that frolicked around for a while, seemingly oblivious to our presence, before disappearing in the cover of fallen leaves.
+Maybe stalking is a more apt word, as she only left us when we cleared the forest, but she did come close enough to pick at my gloves.
+A bit further down the path, a similar thing happened: we were approached by a little wood mouse that frolicked around for a while, seemingly oblivious to our presence, before disappearing under the cover of fallen leaves.

 Oddly, though perhaps not as much as the thing with the animals, is the fact that all pictures were taken with a 135 mm lens.
-Could be the new toy effect, but I'd rather tell myself that it's the focal length, and the ability to frame tightly (and therefore exclude more easily) that have been a pleasant surprise to me.
+Could be the new toy effect, but I'd rather tell myself that it's the compression that goes with the focal length, and the ability to frame tightly (and therefore exclude more easily) that have been a pleasant surprise to me.